 A second assumption was that the intersected hexahedra should all go to one side or the other.
 As discussed in the dragon example, depending on which side the group of intersected hexes is added, dramatic improvements in geometric fidelity can be realized.
-Because the isomorphism to the triangle mesh is only requirement, better separation of the intersected hexes between groups may be a more viable solution, especially if regions of high convexity and concavity can be distinguished from the original triangles.
+Because the isomorphism to the triangle mesh is only requirement, better facets are overlapped is given on the right to give an indication of the overall geometric fidelity of the hexahedral mesh separation of the intersected hexes between groups may be a more viable solution, especially if regions of high convexity and concavity can be distinguished from the original triangles.